-The notes are unsecured obligations of TI Tucson ranking junior to all senior indebtedness of TI Tucson.
-At August 24, 2000, TI Tucson had senior indebtedness outstanding in the principal amount of approximately \$275 million, and TI Tucson together with its subsidiaries had approximately \$50 million of other debt and liabilities outstanding.
 Payment of principal, premium, if any, and interest on the notes has been guaranteed by Texas Instruments.
 The guarantee is an unsecured obligation of Texas Instruments, ranking junior to all senior indebtedness of Texas Instruments.
-At August 23, 2000, Texas Instruments had senior indebtedness outstanding in the principal amount of approximately \$1,178 million, and Texas Instruments together with its subsidiaries had approximately \$78 million of other debt and liabilities outstanding.
+At December 20, 2000, Texas Instruments had senior indebtedness outstanding in the principal amount of approximately \$1,140 million.
+The incurrence of additional indebtedness by Texas Instruments could adversely affect Texas Instruments' ability to pay its obligations under its guarantee.